redapple/parslepy/docs/index.rst

 * nested lists of extraction content

 .. autoclass:: parslepy.base.Parselet
-    :members: parse, from_jsonfile, from_jsonstring, extract, parse_fromstring, keys
+    :members: parse, from_jsonfile, from_jsonstring, from_yamlfile, from_yamlstring, extract, parse_fromstring, keys

 Customizing
 -----------